Former teaching assistant accused of child rape gets 15 years in plea deal

 "We've saved a child from testifying at a trial," state prosecutor Anthony Long said in an interview after the hearing.
 "We've ensured that this individual is going to be off the streets, for a little while at least."

-Muterperl's plea hearing came after a couple of court-mandated settlement conferences designed to gauge whether cases delayed by the COVID-19 pandemic could be resolved without going to trial.
+Muterperl's plea hearing came after a couple of court-mandated settlement conferences designed to gauge whether cases delayed by the cornavirus pandemic could be resolved without going to trial.

 McElroy, a retired judge of the 8th Judicial District in Taos, was one of three retired judges asked by the state Supreme Court to oversee settlement conferences — a relatively "new thing," Long said.